kappelmann/transport-isabelle/README.md

 ## Requirements

-Isabelle2023 release candidate
+1. Isabelle2023 release candidate
   - At the time of writing (21 September, 2023), obtainable from the official website: https://isabelle.in.tum.de
   - Otherwise obtainable by using the mecurial changeset `b5f3d1051b13`.
     You can run `isabelle/Admin/init -r b5f3d1051b13` to set up this version.
+2. The `ML_Unification` framework from https://github.com/kappelmann/ml-unification-isabelle

 ## Connections Paper <--> Formalisation